Mercury Rev: Transitional period: See You on the Other Side (1995–1997)

-Wide critical and commercial success
+Breakthrough albums: Deserter's Songs and All is Dream (1998–2001)

 Mercury Rev relocated to Donahue's birthplace of Kingston, New York, and began recording in the Catskill Mountains.
-The personnel for the album was a loose core of Donahue, Grasshopper and Thorpe joined by Fridmann and by former drummer Chambers, and augmented by local musicians including two former members of The Band - Garth Hudson and Levon Helm.
-The involvement of the latter began to shift the band's musical focus closer to roots and acoustic music.
+The personnel for the album was a loose core of Jonathan Donahue, Grasshopper and Suzanne Thorpe, joined by Dave Fridmann and by former drummer Jimy Chambers, and augmented by local musicians (including two former members of The Band: Garth Hudson and Levon Helm).
+The involvement of the latter shifted the band's musical focus closer to roots and acoustic music.
 At the secondary recording and mixing stage, Donahue, Grasshopper and Fridmann opted not to use their previous method of distorted guitar and electronic overdubs and instead began to use strings, horns and woodwinds, resulting in more of a chamber pop sound while retaining a psychedelic tinge.

 The 1998 release of the resulting Deserter's Songs album met with acclaim, and made Mercury Rev unexpected pop stars.
 In the UK, NME magazine made Deserter's Songs their Album of the Year.
 Donahue's earnest, high-pitched vocals and concentration on relatively concise, melodic songs gave the band's material an entirely new feel and much increased popularity (Deserter's Songs spawned three UK Top 40 singles: "Delta Sun Bottleneck Stomp", "Opus 40" and "Goddess On A Hiway").

-Suzanne Thorpe left Mercury Rev following the recording of the album, although she would return as a guest player for All is Dream.
-She would subsequently concentrate on academic research and emerge as a Deep Listening instructor, university lecturer and electro-acoustic improviser, as well as becoming part of "pirate-punk" band The Wounded Knees.
-(She has returned for occasional band revisitations of the Harmony Rockets project, including one at the 2009 All Tomorrow's Parties festival in England.)

-The tours promoting Deserter's Songs saw the return of the Russo brothers and Adam Snyder (although all three would depart the live band during 2000).
+Both Suzanne Thorpe and Jimy Chambers left Mercury Rev following the recording of the album, with the tours promoting Deserter's Songs featuring the return of the Russo brothers and Adam Snyder (although all three would depart the live band during 2000).
 Jeff Mercel, who'd played on Deserter's Songs, also joined as touring drummer, and would soon become a full band member.
+Although Thorpe would return as a guest player for All is Dream, she would subsequently concentrate on academic research and emerge as a Deep Listening instructor, university lecturer and electro-acoustic improviser, as well as becoming part of "pirate-punk" band The Wounded Knees.
+Thorpe has also returned for occasional band revisitations of the Harmony Rockets project, including one at the 2009 All Tomorrow's Parties festival in England.
+Chambers would later form the band Odiorne.

 By 2001, the band's nucleus was Grasshopper, Donahue and Mercel, with Fridmann remaining as co-producer and studio bass player.
-The All Is Dream album was issued in 2001 and became the band's highest charting album in the UK to date (#11).
-It included "Little Rhymes", "Nite and Fog" and "The Dark is Rising," which reached No. 16 in the UK Singles Chart.
+The All Is Dream album was issued in 2001 and became the band's highest-charting album in the UK to date (number 11).
+It included "Little Rhymes", "Nite and Fog" and "The Dark is Rising," which reached number 16 in the UK Singles Chart.
 David Bowie producer Tony Visconti arranged strings and provided Mellotron parts for the album, which also featured contributions from Jason and Justin Russo.
 However, the Russo brothers did not join the band on tour this time, their places being taken by bass player Paul Dillon and by multi-instrumentalist Carlos Anthony Molina on keyboards, augmented by second keyboard player Michael Schirmer.